Sign In Register

 Safety Score1.0 / 5.0

-Rockland has an average annual temperature of 46°F (8°C).
+Rockland experiences four distinct seasons with an average annual temperature of 46°F (8°C).
 Winters average 21°F in January while summers reach 68°F in July.
-Annual precipitation is 56.2 inches.
+The area gets 234 sunny days per year, above the national average.
+Annual precipitation totals 56.2 inches (wetter than the 38-inch national average).
+The area receives 68.7 inches of snow annually, making winter weather a significant factor for residents.
 Air quality is rated Good with a median AQI of 34.
+The city sits at an elevation of 110 feet.

 Temperature